Kappa Eta Kappa

-Kappa Eta Kappa (ΚΗΚ) is an American co-educational professional fraternity and sorority for students of electrical engineering, computer engineering, and allied technical fields.
+Kappa Eta Kappa (ΚΗΚ) is an American co-educational professional fraternity for students of electrical engineering, computer engineering, and allied technical fields.
 Founded in 1923 at the University of Iowa in Iowa City, Iowa, it is a member of the Professional Fraternity Association (PFA).
-As of 2025, Kappa Eta Kappa comprises three active collegiate chapters, three alumni associations, and an estimated lifetime membership of six thousand.
+As of 2026, Kappa Eta Kappa comprises three active collegiate chapters, three alumni associations, and an estimated lifetime membership of six thousand.

 History

 Founding and early expansion (1923–1941)

-Kappa Eta Kappa was founded on February 10, 1923 at the State University of Iowa (now the University of Iowa) in Iowa City, Iowa by fourteen electrical engineering students.
-However, efforts to form the fraternity began the prior year.
-It was established as a professional fraternity for male students who were majoring in electrical engineering.
-There were 25 charter members, including its first president Clinton H. Smoke, Will D. Crozier, William Nelson, Richard Schump, Leslie T. Tilton, and professors Claude H. Lapp and James R. Eyre.
-The charter members selected three honorary members from the electrical engineering faculty: Arthur K. Ford, head of the electrical engineering department, and professors Glenn K. Pierce and W. E. Schwob.
+Kappa Eta Kappa was founded on February 10, 1923, at the State University of Iowa (now the University of Iowa) in Iowa City, Iowa as a professional fraternity for electrical engineering students.
+Contemporary newspaper reports described the fraternity as a professional organization for electrical engineers, with organizational work beginning in fall 1922 and formal organization completed on February 10, 1923.
+It was initially established for male students majoring in electrical engineering.

+There were 25 charter members.
+Clinton H. Smoke of Iowa City, a senior in applied science, was elected the first president.
+Other charter members included Will D. Crozier, William Nelson, Richard Schump, Leslie T. Tilton, Claude J. Lapp of the physics department, and James R. Eyre.
+Lapp had graduated from Albion College in 1917, received a master's degree from the University of Illinois in 1920, and earned a Ph.D. in physics two years later.
+The charter members selected three honorary members from the electrical engineering faculty: Arthur H. Ford, head of the electrical engineering department, and professors Glenn K. Pierce and W. E. Schwob.

 After the founding of the Alpha chapter, other chapters were quickly added.
-Beta was established in May 1923 at the University of Minnesota, followed by Gamma at Kansas University, Delta at the University of Wisconsin–Madison, and Epsilon at the Massachusetts Institute of Technology in 1924.
+Beta was established in May 1923 at the University of Minnesota, followed by Gamma at the University of Kansas, Delta at the University of Wisconsin–Madison, and Epsilon at the Massachusetts Institute of Technology in 1924.
+At Wisconsin, the Technical Club, a local organization of electrical engineers, was installed as a chapter of Kappa Eta Kappa on February 9, 1924, following a ceremony conducted by national secretary L. Warren of Minnesota and delegates from the Iowa and Minnesota chapters.
+The Gamma chapter was installed at the University of Kansas in February 1924 and was described by a contemporary report as the first departmental engineering fraternity installed there.